Mucc: 20th Anniversary and Satochi's departure (2017–2021)

+25th Anniversary (2021–present)

 A day after Satochi's departure, Mucc released new artist pictures showing them as a trio.
 The double A-side single "Goner/World" was released in November 2021.
 2022 marks the 25th anniversary of Mucc's formation.
 They began celebrating with an acoustic live on May 4.
 The band released their sixteenth studio album, Shin Sekai, on June 9.
 Its tour, which has the subtitle Beginning of the 25th Anniversary, took place from June 11 to August 28.
 For the anniversary installment En event, En 8 on September 6, Mucc decided to choose The Back Horn and Cock Roach as the participates because they also have ties to Ibaraki.
 The first leg of Timeless, their 25th anniversary tour, took place from October 9 to December 14.
 They played a setlist centered on songs from their Zekū (2003) and Kuchiki no Tō (2004) albums.
 On December 21, Mucc released the mini-album Shin Sekai Bekkan, which is composed of outtakes from Shin Sekai and songs written during its tour.
 They held two special 25th anniversary lives on February 6 and 14, 2023, which also marked the first time in about three years that the audience could cheer aloud, as it was previously not allowed due to COVID-19 guidelines.
-Three more legs of the Timeless tour will also take place throughout 2023.
-From March 4 to May 6, Mucc will play songs from their Hōyoku (2005) and Gokusai (2006) albums.
-Songs from Shion (2008) and Kyūtai (2009) will be played from June 9 to August 21.
-From October 1 to November 11, they will play a setlist centered on songs from Karma (2010) and Shangri-La (2012).
+Three more legs of the Timeless tour also take place throughout 2023.
+From March 4 to May 6, Mucc played songs from their Hōyoku (2005) and Gokusai (2006) albums.
+Songs from Shion (2008) and Kyūtai (2009) were played from June 9 to August 21.
+From October 1 to November 11, they played a setlist centered on songs from Karma (2010) and Shangri-La (2012).
+Additionally, Mucc held a two-man live with Deadman at Spotify O-East on July 28.
+The two bands released a split single at the show, with Mucc's contribution being a song called "Shi no Ubugoe".
+Between August 17–24 Mucc held the three-date Akumu 69 two-man tour with Nightmare.
+A grand final to their 25th anniversary tour was held at the Tokyo International Forum Hall A on December 28, where they were joined by special guests Ken and Sakura.
+They also released the album Timeless on that same day.
+It features the singles they sold only at concerts on the tour, "Shi no Ubugoe", and self-covers of four older songs.